TooTallNate/node-function-name/README.md

 ### Set the "name" property of `Function` objects
 [![Build Status](https://travis-ci.org/TooTallNate/node-function-name.svg?branch=master)](http://travis-ci.org/TooTallNate/node-function-name)

 Very simple module.
-Sets the, usually immutable, `name` property of `Function` objects.
-In older versions of node, this functionality is exposed internally to V8, but not exposed to JavaScript, so this native module is required.
-In newer versions of node, function names can be redefined with `Object.defineProperty`, which this module will use when possible, rather than the native addon.
+Sets the non-writable `name` property of `Function` objects.
+In older versions of node, this functionality is exposed internally to V8, but not exposed to JavaScript, so a  native module is required.
+In newer versions of node, function names can be redefined with `Object.defineProperty`, which this module uses.

 Note that unfortunately _only_ String values are allowed.

+> **NOTE: For users of node prior to `iojs@3.0.0`**, you'll need to use an earlier version of this module, `function-name@1`, which provides a C++ implementation.

 Installation
 ------------